Mosesdejaviano/airspace-hugo/exampleSite/content/english/service.md

     name: IDHS Child Care Assistance Program(CCAP) Accepted
-    content: We collaborate with the Illinois Department of Human Services (IDHS) Child Care Assistance Program (CCAP), which helps families locate and choose the finest child care for their children by providing information and resources
+    content: We collaborate with the Illinois Department of Human Services (IDHS) Child Care Assistance Program (CCAP), which helps families locate and choose the finest child care for their children by providing information and resources.
   - icon: ion-ios-monitor-outline
     name: 'Open Enrollment for E-learners '
     content: We make a learning environment for your youngsters.
 We set a timetable